T’was my 5th anniversary, when leaving the rink

 T’was Lussi who shaped him to the envy of many.

-Only lost one event in his life (he was second).
+Only lost two events in his life (he was second).

 From that moment on, it was glory that beckoned.